vettorefburana/Clustering-Algorithms/README.md

 * The R script for the computations in ```r_script```
 * The Rmarkdown script for generating the report in ```report```
-* The Dockerfile for running RStudio Server to ensure reproducibility of results
+* The Dockerfile to ensure reproducibility of results

 See https://github.com/vettorefburana/Run-Rstudio-Server-from-Docker for instructions on how to run the Docker container.